bbscncom/ThaumcraftScanInAe/README.md

-depend aeuel and thaumcraft  version 1.12
+depend aeuel and thaumcraft6  version 1.12